 Once the ROI orientation is set, it can be saved for later reference by selecting the ROI name in the ROI manager followed by More | Save… | (name file and specify destination for where to save).
 Saved ROIs can be opened in the ROI manager by selecting More | Open | (select the file).

-Measure the area inside the ROI by selecting the ROI name from the ROI manager, then selectting the Measure button on the ROI manager.
+Measure the area inside the ROI by selecting the ROI name from the ROI manager, then selecting the Measure button on the ROI manager.
 A Results window will open with information about the ROI, including the area that it covers in the image (µM2) (inset of Figure 2B).
-Record this information in an Excel spreadsheet for subsequent calculations.
+Record this information in a spreadsheet for subsequent calculations.

-NOTE: Make sure that the scale of the image has been set properly so that the proper dimensions of the ROI are collected.
+NOTE: Make sure that the scale of the image has been set properly so that the correct dimensions of the ROI are collected.
 The types of measurements reported in the Results box can be modified by going to Analyze | Set Measurements… .

 Open a duplicate image of only the PLA channel by right-selecting the PLA image and selecting Duplicate (Figure 2C).
 A Duplicate window will open.
 Specify only the channel number (c) that corresponds to the PLA channel (e.g., 2) and uncheck the box for Duplicate Hyperstack.
 Duplication of this image is recommended so that the original image does not get modified.